peronczyk/SERVU/readme.md

 **[Headless CMS](https://en.wikipedia.org/wiki/Headless_CMS) for your [JAMstack](https://jamstack.org/) website**

 ## Description
 The simpliest and easy to use headless CMS that you can imagine.
-Its ligghtning fast, weights only 200KB, does not require any vendor libraries and scripts - just core functionalities that allows you to publish your API online.
+Its lightning fast, weights only 200KB, does not require any vendor libraries and scripts - just core functionalities that allows you to publish your API online.

 ## Installation
 Just upload Servant files into your host, access administration panel and enter default admin credentials: `admin@servant.onl` / `servant`.
 Voila.